Tykky/Raytracer/Documentation/implementation.md

 on every bounce.
 The _attenuation_ is used to alter the color after each bounce.
 This is done with simple multiplication as shown in the code.
 This idea is similiar to photon losing some of its energy after it bounces from objects (as described in the very beginning of this document).
 Most of the "heavy lifting" is done by this function.

+## Flaws and improvements

+### Flaws

+Multithreading doesn't work optimally since some of the threads can complete the task much more quickly than others.
+This causes some threads to sleep while others are still running.
+This issue could be alleviated by using smaller segments and queue.

+### Improvements

+The renderer can only draw spheres.
+Support for 3D-models could be added (ones that are made from triangles).

 ## Sources